Federal Agency for Child and Youth Protection in the Media: Legal consequences

-Indexed content of lists A and C can, however, be advertised and sold to adults on the Internet, if it is technically ensured that minors do not have access to the content (closed user groups).
-Media on lists B and D may be disseminated under the aforementioned conditions, however, they should not be distributed through broadcasting system, including the Internet.
+Indexed content of lists A and C can, however, be advertised and sold to adults on the Internet, provided technical measures, such as closed user groups, ensure that minors cannot access the content.
+Media on lists B and D may be disseminated under the aforementioned conditions; however, they should not be distributed through broadcasting systems, including the Internet.

 It is a matter of dispute whether criticism or discussion of indexed works is allowed in works that are accessible to young people.
 Public prosecutors have not been unanimous in this regard, but publishers tend to lean on the side of safety.
 For example, in the German version of Marc Saltzman's Game Design: Secret of the Sages, the titles of indexed games were replaced by random strings matching only their first letters and lengths.

-Pornographic content on the Internet is legal only if technical measures, such as an Age Verification System or an Adult-Check-System, prevent minors from accessing it.
+Pornographic content on the Internet is legal only if technical measures, such as an age verification system or an Adult-Check-System, prevent minors from accessing it.